vassar-robotics/navrim-phosphobot/README.md

 2. **Control your Robot**: Donwload the Meta Quest app, connect it to your robot, start teleoperating it.

 3. **Record a Dataset**: Record a dataset using the app.
 Do the same gesture 30 times to create a dataset.
-Go to your

 4. **Install the Package**: